What do you know about work culture?

 What do you see at the heart of your company?
 It probably shouldn't be a pinball machine unless that's your business.

-2. It's for startups and tech giants
+Misconception 2: Company culture is only for startups and tech giants

 This just isn't true, and it's a common deflection point of accountability.